Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Datasets from Nelson, Coffin and Copeland "Introductory Statistics for Engineering Experimentation" (Elsevier, 2003) with sample code.

-crew — by William Michael Landau, 3 days ago
+crew — by William Michael Landau, a month ago

 A Distributed Worker Launcher Framework